 - an entity instance lifecycle method,

 - an annotated query method,

-- an automatic query method with parameter-based conditions or Query by Method Name, or
+- an automatic query method with parameter-based conditions or defined using the Query by Method Name extension, or

 - a resource accessor method.

 A repository may declare lifecycle methods for a single entity type, or for multiple related entity types.
 Similarly, a repository might have query methods which return different entity types.